fullscreen background

 Program Requirements

 All courses must be taken for a letter grade, and students must maintain a B average to remain in the program.
-All policies and the honor code must be adhered to.
-In addition, Certificate students are required to abide by the Student Code of Conduct that applies to all Stanford Continuing Studies students.
-Failure to adhere to the Student Code of Conduct, honor code, or other program policies, may result in removal from the Certificate Program.
-As is common in higher education programs, admission to the Certificate program is provisional.
-After your first quarter, a committee will be reviewing your coursework and conduct before granting permission to proceed.
+All Stanford Continuing Studies Writing Certificate students are required to abide by the Student Code of Conduct that applies to all Stanford Continuing Studies students.
+Failure to adhere to program policies may result in removal from the Writing Certificate.

 Deferrals

-Deferrals are granted only in emergency or medical circumstances, and will be made on a case-by-case basis.
-For medical deferral requests, students may be required to submit their deferral request directly to the Office of Accessible Education for review.
-If you are still unable to enroll after the deferral period, you will need to re-apply to the program during a future application cycle.
+Program deferrals are granted only in emergency or medical circumstances, and will be made on a case-by-case basis.
+Students are required to provide documentation to support their request.
+A deferral is always for one calendar year, and the student would rejoin at the same point they left.
+If they are still unable to enroll after the deferral period, they may need to reapply to the program during a future application cycle.

 Students will submit original work they themselves have authored.
 Disruptive or hostile behavior may result in removal from the program and forfeiture of all tuition and fees paid.
 In the interest of building trust and community, students will use their real names.
 Students must abide by the Student Code of Conduct at all times.